Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/motion-sensor-kit.md

 ![Debug](/images/getting-started/losant-iot-dev-kits/motion-sensor/debug-node.png "Debug")

-In the workflow, you also have the ability to see the payload flow, in realtime, through the workflow.
+In the workflow, you also have the ability to see the payload flow, in real time, through the workflow.
 First, you must deploy the workflow.
 Then, select the debug icon in the top right of the workflow pallet.

 ![Live Payload](/images/getting-started/losant-iot-dev-kits/motion-sensor/live-payload.png "Live Payload")